simeononsecurity/simeononsecurity.ch/content/articles/how-to-properly-place-access-points-optimize-wireless-connectivity/index.en.md

 ## Conclusion

 Wrapping up, the proper placement of access points is vital for achieving a robust and reliable wireless network.
-By understanding the different types of **wireless interference**, the various types of **wireless radios**, and following the guidelines for access point placement, you can optimize network performance, minimize dead zones, and ensure seamless connectivity.
+By understanding the different types of **wireless interference**, the various types of **wireless radios**, and following the guidelines for access point placement, you can optimize network performance, minimize dead zones, and ensure smooth connectivity.
 Whether you have a rectangle-style home or a multi-story building, careful planning and strategic placement of access points will lead to a better wireless experience for all users.

-Remember, establishing a strong and stable wireless network is not only essential for convenience but also for productivity and overall satisfaction.
-So take the time to plan your access point placement wisely, and enjoy a seamless wireless experience throughout your space.
+Remember, establishing a strong and stable wireless network isn't only essential for convenience but also for productivity and overall satisfaction.
+So take the time to plan your access point placement wisely, and enjoy a smooth wireless experience throughout your space.

 ## References